michaelpatrickpurcell/quatrefoil/README.md

   - __Twist__ - Rotate the quatrefoil by ninety degrees in either direction (clockwise or anticlockwise).
   - __Stack__ - Place the free token on top of the quatrefoil.
 The game ends immediately after any player takes this action.

 Play proceeds to the left (clockwise).
-That is, after you finish your turn, the player to your left will go next.
+That is, after you finish your turn the player to your left will go next.

 ### Communication
 During the game, communication between players is strictly limited.
 At any time, you may only indicate whether your token is in the correct position or not.
 If possible, this should be done using a simple nonverbal signal.
 Many players like to give a "thumbs up" gesture when their token is in the correct position and a "thumbs down" gesture otherwise.